mellowagain/Titan/README.md

 * High performance due to multi-threaded reporting and commending.
 * Ban checking for both target and bot accounts.
 (Requires a generated [Steam Web API](https://steamcommunity.com/dev/apikey) key)
 * Integrated Sharecode parser that automatically parses the Match ID from a CS:GO Demo Share URL.
+* Support for all Steam ID's known to man (SteamID, SteamID3, SteamID64) as well as Steam profile urls.
 * Integrated Match ID resolver that automatically resolves the Match ID from the targets current match.
 * Automatic index timer which outputs when an account has finished its 12 hours cooldown.
 * Cross-platform compatibility, supports both Windows and Linux.
 Darwin support is coming soon.